-Chihuahuas are also very sensitive to the cold.
-In temperatures of 35-40 degrees Fahrenheit, it is recommended to dress your Chihuahua in a dog sweater or coat for walks.
-Walking your Chihuahua in temperatures below 35 degrees Fahrenheit is strongly discouraged, especially when there is a wind-chill factor.
-Perhaps opt for some inside activity instead.
-Check out this article for ideas on how to entertain your Chihuahua inside.
+Chihuahuas are sensitive to cold temperatures.
+In the range of 35-40 degrees Fahrenheit, it’s advisable to dress them in a dog sweater or coat during walks.
+Walking in temperatures below 35 degrees Fahrenheit, especially with wind-chill, is strongly discouraged.
+Indoor activities can be a suitable alternative.
+Check out this article for ideas on how to entertain your Chihuahua indoors.

-If your Chihuahua has good recall and comes on command, walks at the park off the leash is ideal.
-Alternatively, you can use a retractable leash to allow them more freedom while maintaining control.
+If your Chihuahua has reliable recall and comes on command, off-leash walks in the park are ideal.
+Alternatively, you can use a retractable leash to provide them with more freedom while maintaining control.

 The Chihuahua is fast and can turn on a dime.
 Ideally, you need to find activities that can burn energy in a short period of time and use these skills.